 However, there are several mechanisms in place to ensure that the Guaranteeing Entity has the capabilities to meet its financial obligations.
 For instance, the Guaranteeing Entity is required to maintain capital and cash reserve buffers to ensure investors are repaid in a timely manner when Issuers default on payments.

-6. Any terms and conditions to participate in GN?
+6. Any terms and conditions to participate in Guaranteed Investment Note (GN)?

 No. GN is open to all Investors.